jeaninemjordan/Belly-Button-Biodiversity/README.md

 This web application could be improved by expanding the search parameters to allow the user to view more comprehensive results from the dataset.
 Currently, the user can select identification numbers and view the results for individual test subjects.
 An additional chart showing the comparison of the test subjects’ results to the overall results would be beneficial to this analysis.

 The results of the study conducted by the Public Science Lab at NC State University indicated that over 2,300 different species of microbes were discovered in just 60 navels.
 Only eight microbe species were present in more than 70% of the participants in large quantities, while the remaining species of bacteria were often so rare, they only appeared once per participant.
 The study found that the demographical factors (age, sex, ethnicity, location or frequency of bathing) did not have any affects on the microbial volumes or specie distributions discovered.
-While the bacteria species found in the participants’ belly buttons were highly diverse, their volumes were also predictable.
+While the bacteria species found in the participants’ belly buttons were highly diverse, the volumes of the species present were determinted to be predictable.

 #### About the Data